visualbis/valqsaurus/docs/storage/features/user-security.md

   </Zoom>
 </div>

-*Sharing jan-frcst series with groups and members added to the model*
+*jan-frcst series shared with all users/groups added to the model*

-- case 1: *Admins* and *Analyzers* have complete access over the shared series, whereas *Viewers* have view-only access.
+  - Analyzers and Admins have complete access to the *Series*, except that they *cannot share* it with other users.
+  - Viewers just have 'view-only' access.

 <div style={{textAlign: 'center'}}>
   <Zoom>